 Seville Travel Inspiration Tip 3: Looking for more food options?
 On Tapasconarte (in Spanish) or De tapas por Sevilla (in Spanish) locals and expats find and exchange recommendations of the best bars and restaurants and hidden gems like the Antigua Abacería de San Lorenzo.
 Here you will find real culinary gems and bypass the tourist masses of the top Tripadvisor places.
 Use Google translate if you don’t speak any Spanish.

-Roof tops or where to enjoy a view from above
+Roof tops or how to enjoy a view from above

 The best place to overlook the town of Seville is proabably the bell tower Giralda.
 If you like the view and want to enjoy it after finishing your sightseeing program for the day, there are other options: Walking on top of the mushroom – shaped Metropol Parasol (also called las setas, which means mushrooms in Spanish), allows you to enjoy a 360 degrees panoramic view over Seville.
 The entrance is €3 with a drink included to enjoy in the bar on top of the wooden structure.

 Looking for something more fancy?
-From the roof-top bar of the Five-Star EME Catedral Hotel, you will have the closest view to the cathedral and the Giralda.
+From the roof-top bar of the Five-Star EME Catedral Hotel you will have the closest view to the cathedral and the Giralda.
 Drinks are accordingly pricier.
-The top of the Corte Ingles department store at Plaza del Duque would be another option, awaiting you with several gourmet stands, chairs, tables and couches on the terrace.
+Another great option is the top of the Corte Ingles department store at Plaza del Duque.

 Nighlife in Seville

 After dinner, which means around midnight, is the time for Sevillans with ambitious party plans to start the predrinking.
-Although it is actually illegal, doing ‘Bottelon’ is very popular among young people in Seville – predrinking and socialising in public places such next to Torre del Oro at river Guadalquivir or in the streets of Alfalfa, a neighbourhood where one can spend the night moving from bar to bar.
+Although it is actually illegal, doing ‘Bottelon’ is very popular among young people in Seville.
+During a Bottelon people drink and socialize in public places.
+The most common areas are next to Torre del Oro or in the streets of the Alfalfa District.

 But Seville offers a variety of nightlife options for different tastes.
 I prefer the more alternative zone of Alameda de Hercules to enjoy some drinks and talks with friends.
 You are likely to find groups of locals chilling around on the tree laned square and occasional guitar players.